aforren1/toon/README.md

 Additional tools for neuroscience experiments, including:

 -   A framework for polling input devices on a separate process.
--   A framework for animating things.
+-   A framework for keyframe-based animation.

 Everything *should* work on Windows/Mac/Linux.